City-of-Helsinki/haitaton-backend/README.md

 Azurite is configured to produce debug logging in `azurite-debug.log`.
 Azurite uses Docker top-level volume for data (see https://docs.docker.com/compose/compose-file/07-volumes/).

+Connecting to Azurite for hanke-service is handled with connection strings.
+For `./gradlew bootRun`, the connection string is set in build.gradle.kts.
+The special development storage string can be used there.
+For the Docker Compose environment, the connection string is set in docker-compose.yml.
+It's slightly more involved, since it needs a customized endpoint to connect inside the Docker network.

+Connection strings are not set in the cloud environments.
+In cloud environments, the connection is authenticated by the default authenticator, which reads environment variables AZURE_CLIENT_ID, AZURE_CLIENT_SECRET and AZURE_TENANT_ID to build an authenticator.

 ### Swagger UI

 Swagger UI (see https://springdoc.org/) and OpenAPI v3 description (JSON).
 You